How much will be paid

 - remove any cuttings

-- maintain a sward with a range of heights during the growing season so that at least 20% is less than 7cm and 20% is more than 7cm.
+- maintain a sward with a range of heights during the growing season to ensure that at least 20% is less than 7cm and 20% is more than 7cm.
 No height variation needs to be maintained when the field is closed up for a cut of hay or silage.

-- graze or cut areas of dense rush growth so that they cover 20% or less of the parcel area and are less than 20 cm high by 30 September
+- graze or cut areas of dense rush growth so that stands of soft or hard rush cover 20% or less of the parcel area and are less than 20cm high by 30 September

 - where scrub cover is less than 5%, keep areas of well-established scrub in separate small patches, lines and occasional individual bushes across the site